EUCAIM/End-User-Guide/4-UserGuideForResearchers.md

 ## 4.9.2 Using python to download data

 It is also possible to access data through the API this can be done using the python package [xnatpy](https://xnat.readthedocs.io/en/stable/).
-It can be used to loop over subjects/studies and to download data.
+It can, among other thing, be used to loop over subjects/studies and to download data.

-To download the entire project for e.g. processing, a helper tool was developed, it is called [datmat](https://datmat.readthedocs.io/stable/).
+To download the entire projects for e.g. processing, a helper tool was developed, which is called [datmat](https://datmat.readthedocs.io/stable/).

 ### 4.9.2.1 Getting started